-Vulnerable road users (VRUs) include pedestrians (children, elderly, persons with a disability, on-path cyclists), on-road cyclists, off-road cyclists and motorcyclists.
+Vulnerable road users (VRUs) include pedestrians (children, elderly, persons with a disability, cyclists and motorcyclists.
 Works that impact the road, road shoulder, bike lanes, crossings or pathways, are likely to impact on these users.

-Where VRUs are present, it is necessary to provide for VRU access through past, or around portions of the work under the Contract, the Contractor shall provide such temporary VRU facilities as necessary, in accordance with the requirements of the QGTTM Part 3 and the clauses following.
+Where VRUs are present, it is necessary to provide for VRU access through past, or around portions of the work under the Contract, the Contractor shall provide such temporary VRU facilities as necessary, in accordance with the requirements of the QGTTM Parts 2 and 3 and the clauses following.